Historic Markers

 Description: A bronze marker 10 x 3 1/2 inches located to the left of the stage on the front wall of Ricketson Auditorium at the Denver Museum of Natural History, 2001 Colorado Boulevard.
 The marker commemorates the presenting of flags by the chapters to the museum to honor the museum.
 The flags are at the museum, but are not normally on display.
 The dedication was held November 19, 1970.

-Inscription: Flags presented by Denver, Colorado, Peace Pipe and Columbine Chapters, NSDAR, November 19, 1970
+Inscription: Flags presented by Denver, Colorado, Ellis Meredith Chapter, and Columbine Chapters, NSDAR, November 19, 1970

 History: On December 6, 1900, articles of incorporation were filed with the Secretary of State to create the Colorado Museum of Natural History.
 In 1948, the name was changed to Denver Museum of Natural History.
 Before the turn of the century, pioneer naturalist Edwin Carter had offered for sale the mounted birds and mammals in his log cabin at Breckenridge with the idea of forming a natural history museum in Denver.
 A meeting was held on December 13, 1897, to consider his offer.
 On January 4, 1898, a meeting was called to discuss sites for the proposed museum, plans for the building, and means of raising funds.
 In 1899, John T. Mason promised a donation of his butterfly and moth collections, and John F. Campion offered his crystalline gold collection.
 On December 18, 1899, Carter’s collection was purchased for $10,000 and he was appointed curator for life.
 On December 5, 1900, a contract was drawn under the terms of which the city of Denver would donate $16,000 to provide a suitable site for the museum, and would recognize the corporation as its governing and managing body, provided the association raised $25,000 or more by personal subscription.
 The stated purposes of the museum were to erect and maintain in the city of Denver a museum of natural history, to encourage and aid the study of natural science, and to advance the general knowledge of kindred subjects.
 John F. Campion was elected the first president of the Board of Trustees.
 On October 28, 1901, the present site in Denver’s City Park was agreed upon.
 In July 1908, the museum was opened to the public.